technovangelist/katacoda-scenarios/k8s4/step1.md

 1. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
 Verify that metrics from the environment are coming in to the platform.

-2. Navigate to Logs in the Datadog application.
-If the feature hasn't been enabled, click the **Get Started** button and then the **Start Trial** button.
+2. Navigate to APM in the Datadog application.
+If the feature hasn't been enabled, click the **Get Started** button .

-3. On the next page you will see the instructions for getting your logs into Datadog.
-We already have a Datadog yaml file, but we need to add the information listed in the second and third textboxes.
+3. On the next page you will see the instructions for getting your traces into Datadog.
+We already have a Datadog yaml file, but we need to configure everything to start collecting traces.

+xxxx

 4. Run the **agent status** command to see that logs are not being collected yet.
   `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}